Sampling using Adaptive Regenerative Processes: Theory

 Given the preceding results, we can now conclude the following.

-\begin{proposition} We have that $\muMin$ is a global attractor for the semi-flow $\Phi$: we have convergence $\Phi_t(\mu) \to \muMin$ uniformly in $\mu$ in total variation distance. \end{proposition} \begin{proof} Since we have obtained uniform upper and lower bounds on $0 < \delta \le \A 1(x)\le \nK \sup_{x\in \cX}[T_1]$ from Lemma~\ref{lem:repn_Kn}, the proof is identical to the proof of \citeauthor{Wang2020} (2020, Theorem 3.6), and hence omitted. \end{proof}
+\begin{proposition} We have that $\muMin$ is a global attractor for the semi-flow $\Phi$: we have convergence $\Phi_t(\mu) \to \muMin$ uniformly in $\mu$ in total variation distance. \end{proposition} \begin{proof} Since we have obtained uniform upper and lower bounds $0 < \delta \le \A 1(x)\le \nK \sup_{x\in \cX}\mathbb E_x[T_1]$ from Lemma~\ref{lem:repn_Kn}, the proof is identical to the proof of \citeauthor{Wang2020} (2020, Theorem 3.6), and hence for brevity here we only provide a sketch.
+The semiflow $\Phi_t(\mu)$ can be realised as a time-change of the operator $\tilde \Phi_t(\mu):= \mu \exp(t\mathcal A)/\mu \exp(t\mathcal A)1$.
+Uniform convergence of $\tilde \Phi_t(\mu)$ to $\mu^+$ can then be shown directly and straightforwardly using a drift condition, since the state space is compact, which carries over to $\Phi_t(\mu)$ because of our aforementioned uniform upper and lower bounds. \end{proof}